somaij/netlify-cms-react-portfolio/content/works/pharmasecutical-sciences-group.md

 hex: '004171'
 thumbnail: /images/uploads/psg.png
 headerimage: /images/uploads/psg-header.png
+problem: >-
-problem: "I refer to this project as the magnum opus of my time spent at napkin marketing.
-The PSG required a website to do the following:\r\n\n* Have a subscription based membership system\r\n* Allow members to purchase tickets at different prices, depending on the membership level.\r\n* Allow members to watch past video webinars\r\n* Have a members only job board\r\n* Use WordPress"
+  I refer to this project as the magnum opus of my time spent at napkin marketing.
+The Pharmaceutical Sciences Group required a website to do the
+  following:

+  * Have a subscription based membership system

+  * Allow members to purchase tickets at different prices, depending on the membership level.

+  * Allow members to watch past video webinars

+  * Have a members only job board

+  * Use WordPress
 galleryImages:
   - btnlink: 'https://v92egm.axshare.com/#g=1&p=home'
     btntext: View Wireframe